 Many cases of chronic insomnia cases have an emotional or psychological basis.
 The disorders that most often cause insomnia are:

-Insomnia may also cause emotional and mental health problems, such as depression and anxiety.
-It is often unclear which condition has triggered the other, or if the two conditions, in fact, have a common source.
+Insomnia may also be the cause of emotional and mental health problems, such as depression and anxiety.
+It is often unclear which condition has triggered the other, or if the two conditions have a common source.

 In many cases, it is unclear if chronic insomnia is a symptom of some physical or psychological condition or if it is a primary disorder of its own.
 In most instances, a mix of psychological and physical conditions causes the insomnia.

-Among the many medical problems that can cause chronic insomnia are allergies, benign prostatic hyperplasia (BPH), arthritis, gastroesophageal reflux disease (GERD), asthma, chronic obstructive pulmonary disorder (COPD), rheumatologic conditions, Alzheimer's disease, Parkinson's disease, hyperthyroidism, epilepsy, and fibromyalgia.
+Among the many medical problems that can cause chronic insomnia are allergies, benign prostatic hyperplasia (BPH), arthritis, gastroesophageal reflux disease (GERD), asthma, chronic obstructive pulmonary disorder (COPD), rheumatologic conditions, Alzheimer disease, Parkinson disease, hyperthyroidism, epilepsy, and fibromyalgia.
 Other types of sleep disorders, such as restless legs syndrome and sleep apnea, can cause insomnia.
-Many patients with chronic pain also sleep poorly.
+Many people with chronic pain sleep poorly.

-Medications.
-Among the many medications that can cause insomnia are antidepressants (fluoxetine, bupropion), theophylline, lamotrigine, felbamate, beta-blockers, and beta-agonists.
+Among the many medications that can cause insomnia are antidepressants (especially bupropion), beta-blockers, and beta-agonists.

 Substance abuse can cause chronic insomnia.
 This is true for both stimulants such as cocaine and sedatives such as alcohol.
 One or two alcoholic drinks may help reduce stress and initiate sleep.
 However, excessive alcohol use tends to fragment sleep and cause wakefulness a few hours later.
 It also increases the risk for other sleep disorders, including sleep apnea and restless legs syndrome.
 People who are alcohol-dependent often suffer insomnia during withdrawal and, in some cases, for several years during recovery.

-More than a quarter of all Americans experience transient insomnia at some point during a year, and nearly 10% have chronic insomnia.
+More than a quarter of all Americans experience short-term (acute) insomnia at some point during a year, and nearly 10% have long-term (chronic) insomnia.

-Overall, insomnia is more common in women than men, although men are not immune from insomnia.
+Overall, insomnia is more common in women than men, although men are not immune to insomnia.
 Sleep efficiency deteriorates equally in men and women as they get older.

 Insomnia is more common in older people than younger people.
 As people grow older, sleep patterns change.
 Older adults tend to wake up frequently during the night, wake up earlier, and report waking up feeling unrefreshed.

-Older people are more likely than younger people to have medical conditions that cause pain or nighttime distress.
+Older people are also more likely than younger people to have medical conditions that cause pain or nighttime distress.
 These conditions include arthritis, gastrointestinal distress, frequent urination, lung disease, and heart conditions.
-Neurologic conditions, such as Parkinson’s and Alzheimer’s, can also affect sleep patterns.
-Consequences of poor sleep in the elderly include increased risk of falls.
+Neurologic conditions, such as Parkinson disease and Alzheimer disease, can also affect sleep patterns.
+Consequences of poor sleep in the elderly include a higher risk of falling.

-Insomnia itself is not life threatening, but it can increase the risk of accidents, psychiatric problems, and certain medical conditions, affect school and work performance, and significantly interfere with quality of life.
-Lack of sleep can cause weight gain and obesity.
+Insomnia itself is not life threatening, but it can increase the risk of accidents, psychiatric problems, and certain medical conditions.
+It can also affect school and work performance, and significantly interfere with quality of life.
+Lack of sleep can cause weight gain and lead to obesity.

-Sleepiness increases the risk for motor vehicle accidents.
+Sleepiness increases the risk for motor vehicle and workplace accidents.
 Studies indicate that drowsy driving is as risky as drunk driving.
 Research also suggests that insomnia is associated with a higher proportion of workplace accidents than any other chronic health condition.

 Surveys show that people with severe insomnia have a quality of life that is almost as poor as those who have chronic medical conditions, such as heart failure.
 Daytime sleepiness can lead to decreased energy, irritability, mistakes at work and school, and poorer relationships.

 Insomnia makes it harder to concentrate and perform tasks.
-Deep sleep deprivation impairs the brain's ability to process information and reduces concentration.
+Deep sleep deprivation reduces concentration and impairs the brain's ability to process information.